gjacopo/multifractal/README.md

 Tools (C/Matlab) for multifractal analysis of 1D (time-series) and 2D (images) signals
 ---

-Low-level image processing multifractal filters used in the experiments/analyses reported in the references listed [below](References).
+Low-level image processing filters used in multifractal experiments/analyses over signals and images.

 **About**